Support for People with Metastatic Breast Cancer

 Online and telephone support groups are similar to in-person groups.
 They provide a chance to share information, give and receive social support and gain a sense of empowerment.

-At some point, you may decide to stop treatments for the cancer.
-This can happen when treatment stops showing any benefit or when it greatly affects quality of life.
+At some point, you may decide to stop active treatment for the cancer.
+This can happen when treatment stops showing a benefit or when it greatly affects quality of life.

-Once treatment is stopped, reducing any cancer-related symptoms (called palliative care) becomes the main focus, rather than just a part of treatment.
+Once treatment is stopped, reducing any cancer-related symptoms (called palliative care) becomes the main focus of care, rather than a part of treatment.

-This can be a very difficult time.
-Your health care provider or hospital can arrange for counseling or a support group to help you during this stage of cancer care.
+This can be a very difficult time for you and your family.
+Your health care provider or hospital can help you find a counselor or a support group to help you during this stage of cancer care.